matm/jQuery-File-Upload-Wiki/API.md

 ```

 ## Programmatic file upload
-Usually, file uploads are invoked by selecting files via the file upload button or dropping files on the drop zone.
+Usually, file uploads are invoked by selecting files via the file input button or dropping files on the drop zone.

-However it is also possible to files programmatically.
+However it is also possible to upload files programmatically.
 Files can be added to the upload table:
 ```js
 $('#fileupload').fileupload('add', {files: filesList});